soichih/progress/README.md

 * canceled: task was canceled by the user (user may restart it?)
 * (paused: task was paused by the user)

-Status on non-edge node are aggregated based on children's status so if you set status on non-edge node, and if any of the children or grand-chlidren reports it, the status may be overwritten.
-Aggregation of child status is done simply by picking the highest precedence (see controller.js for default).
-You can override the statusPrec function in your config to set your own precedence.

 ## TODOS

-Should this service be responsible for the status of the jobs / tasks?
-Or should we have a separate service just for that?
-I tend to think we should make progress service responsible for keeping up with "status" information.. but I am not exactly sure.
-(decided to allow storing status - I need to define common statuses)

 I need to purge old progress records so that it won't clobber redis

-Animate the progress bar movement (css width animation?)